brianneville/threadplex/README.md

 # threadplex

+*Work on this project has been suspended, as the current implementation which relies on scheduled coroutine-style setjmp/longjmp calls is not viable*
+This implmentation would work in a world where C supported stack rewinding.

 ### goal

 The goal here is to be able to allow channel operations (pushing items into a channel and withdrawing items from a channel) to work between functions that are pushed into a thread pool.